Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Email/samples/Sample6_SendEmailWithInlineAttachmentAsync.md

 ## Creating an `EmailClient`

 Email clients can be authenticated using the connection string acquired from an Azure Communication Resource in the Azure Portal.
-Alternatively, SMS clients can also be authenticated using a valid token credential.
+Alternatively, Email clients can also be authenticated using a valid token credential.

 ```C# Snippet:Azure_Communication_Email_CreateEmailClient
 var connectionString = "<connection_string>"; // Find your Communication Services resource in the Azure portal